07

 Prerequisites

-Units 1 & 2 – Year 10 Standard Level Maths
+Units 1 & 2 – Year 10 Standard Level Mathematics or Year 10 Algebra Level Mathematics

-Units 3 & 4 – Unit 1 & 2 General Mathematics or for accelerating students, Year 10 Algebra at least a B average.
+Units 3 & 4 – General Mathematics Units 1 & 2, or for accelerating students, Year 10 Algebra Level Mathematics with at least an A average.

 Course Description

-General Mathematics Units 1 and 2 cater for a range of student interests, provide preparation for the study of VCE General Mathematics at the Units 3 and 4 level and contain assumed knowledge and skills for these units.
+General Mathematics Units 1 & 2 cater for a range of student interests, provide preparation for the study of VCE General Mathematics at the Units 3 & 4 level and contain assumed knowledge and skills for these units.

 Unit 1: Semester 1